+Before giving the proof sketch, it is useful to isolate the standard obstruction that makes a naive Choi-state tomography approach appear insufficient for achieving the desired dimension scaling in diamond-norm channel tomography.
+If \(\widehat J\) is an estimate of the Choi state \(J(\Lambda)\) satisfying \(\|\widehat J-J(\Lambda)\|_1\le \varepsilon\), then the standard worst-case Choi-to-diamond conversion gives only

+Thus, a Choi trace-norm error \(\varepsilon\) may translate into a diamond-norm error larger by a factor \(d_{\mathrm{in}}\), producing an unwanted dimension overhead in the query complexity.
+The proof sketch below explains why our estimator is not governed by this worst-case conversion: the pure-state tomography error direction is effectively Haar-random, and the resulting concentration cancels the \(d_{\mathrm{in}}\) factor in the induced diamond-norm error.

-\textbf{Proof sketch.} A formal statement and full proof are given in Theorem~\ref{th:main-diamond-tomography}; here we only summarise the main ideas.
-The starting point is the covariance of the pure-state tomography scheme $\mathcal A$.
-Covariance allows us to characterise the \emph{distribution} of the estimation error when $\mathcal A$ is applied to the purified Choi state $|\Phi_c\rangle$.
-Conditioned on achieving trace-distance error at most $\varepsilon_{\mathrm{pure}}$, one can show (Lemma~\ref{le:hayashi-haar-error} and Corollary~\ref{co:haar-two-dim}) that the estimate has the form
+\begin{proof}[Proof sketch of the upper bound] A formal statement and full proof are given in the appendix (see Theorem~\ref{th:main-diamond-tomography}); here we only summarise the main mechanism.
+Conditioned on achieving trace-distance error at most \(\varepsilon_{\mathrm{pure}}\) in the pure-state tomography step, the estimated Choi-state purification can be written as